Accessible Hotel Furniture: Innovative Design Solutions

 • Deep wardrobes (larger than 48 inches wide by 30 inches deep) do allow full entry by a wheelchair.
 These areas must allow for a five-foot turning space so wheelchair users don’t get trapped.

-Think Ahead for Attractive Accessible Rooms
+Planning Ahead for Stylish Accessible Rooms

 The best first step toward a better stay for people in wheelchairs is to talk to a custom hotel furniture manufacturer about accessible hotel furniture.
-Hotels can and should heed guests calls for improvement when it comes to ADA design requirements and become known as a place that welcomes every guest.
+Hotels can and should heed guests' calls for improvement when it comes to ADA design requirements and become known as a place that welcomes every guest.

 New Call-to-action